js-inside/promised-file/README.md

 Journey into breaking my modules into the smallest pieces possible.

-Create a tiny wrapper around `fs` that returns a promise
+Create a tiny wrapper around `fs.readFile()` that returns a promise

 ### Install